ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : person, organization or device.

 Subject Information
-: statement asserted locally by an AS about a subject.
+: statement asserted by an AS about a subject.

 ## Sequences {#sequence}